Drill: History

 The core drill was developed in ancient Egypt by 3000 BC.
 The pump drill was invented during Roman times.
 It consists of a vertical spindle aligned by a piece of horizontal wood and a flywheel to maintain accuracy and momentum.

 The hollow-borer tip, first used around the 13th century, consisted of a stick with a tubular shaped piece of metal on the end, such as copper.
 This allowed a hole to be drilled while only actually grinding the outer section of it.
 This completely separates the inner stone or wood from the rest, allowing the drill to pulverize less material to create a similarly sized hole.

-While the pump-drill and the bow-drill were used in Western Civilization to bore smaller holes for a larger part of human history, the Auger was used to drill larger holes starting sometime between Roman and Medieval ages.
+While the pump-drill and the bow-drill were used in Western Civilization to bore smaller holes for a larger part of human history, the auger was used to drill larger holes starting sometime between Roman and Medieval ages.
 The auger allowed for more torque for larger holes.
-It is uncertain when the Brace and Bit was invented; however, the earliest picture found so far dates from the 15th century.
+It is uncertain when the brace and bit was invented; however, the earliest picture found so far dates from the 15th century.
 It is a type of hand crank drill that consists of two parts as seen in the picture.
 The brace, on the upper half, is where the user holds and turns it and on the lower part is the bit.
 The bit is interchangeable as bits wear down.
 The auger uses a rotating helical screw similar to the Archimedean screw-shaped bit that is common today.
 The gimlet is also worth mentioning as it is a scaled down version of an auger.

+Archimedes' screw, present in drills to remove perforation dirt from the hole, was invented in Hellenistic Egypt around 300 BCE.